-(1982 – 1995) H. George Anderson, Luther’s seventh president, served at a time when gradual increases in enrollment and the college endowment developed and several major building projects were completed: Farwell residence hall, a major addition to the field house, and the Franklin W. Olin Building for teaching computer science, mathematics, economics, and business.
+H. George Anderson, came to Luther College from a position as president of Lutheran Theological Southern Seminary, Columbia, South Carolina.
+Enrollment at the college increased by several hundred students and endowment resources grew markedly during his fourteen years at Luther.
+Several major building projects were completed: Farwell residence hall, a major addition to the field house, and the Franklin W. Olin Building for teaching computer science, mathematics, economics, and business.
 A major initiative with respect to the curriculum and the student body was an emphasis on internationalization; this resulted in a substantial increase in the number of international students and study-abroad courses.
 Anderson’s leadership style focused on the building of consensus, making him a favored candidate for service on major church committees and commissions both before and during his Luther presidency.
-He was elected to the position of presiding bishop of the Evangelical Lutheran Church in America in August 1995 and he assumed that office November 1, 1995.
+Elected to the position of presiding bishop of the Evangelical Lutheran Church in America in August 1995, he assumed that office November 1, 1995.

-(1999 – present) Richard L. Torgerson has significantly strengthened strategic planning for the college, with environmental sustainability as the hallmark of the Sesquicentennial Strategic Plan (2008-12).
-Luther has received national awards for its accomplishments in the area of sustainability, and recent additions of a wind turbine and solar array are assisting in the college’s ambitious carbon neutrality goal.
-With “acceleration” being one of his favorite words, Torgerson’s energetic and winsome leadership style has resulted in stable enrollments, a near tripling of the college’s endowment, and successful fundraising initiatives totaling over $200 million—all during a time of increased competition for students and growing public scrutiny of higher education.
-Improvements to the physical plant include deep renovations of residence halls and many other buildings, a striking addition to Dahl Centennial Union, a new Center for the Arts, Sampson Hoffland Laboratories for biology and chemistry, the Legends Fitness Center, the Noble Recital Hall and faculty office complex addition to Jenson-Noble Hall of Music, Bentdahl Commons, an aquatic center, and a new road system that enables a further realization of the Jens Jensen campus landscape design of 1911.
-Opportunities for student learning have been strengthened by three endowed Centers: The Center for Ethics and Public Life, the Center for Sustainable Communities, and the Torgerson Center for Nordic Studies, and increased endowed funding for collaborative faculty/student research.
-The past decade has also been a time of adopting a more sophisticated approach to marketing and communications, including the utilization of robust web and social media tools.
+Richard L. Torgerson punctuated his fourteen years at Luther College with high energy and accomplishment.
+Focused on strategic planning from his first year, he achieved the goals of two strategic plans.
+The second, the Sesquicentennial Strategic Plan (2008-12), featured environmental sustainability as its hallmark.
+Luther received national awards for its accomplishments in sustainability—including the addition of a wind turbine and a solar array to hasten the college toward its ambitious carbon neutrality goal.
+Fundraising achievements exceeding $200 million both substantially increased the endowment and enabled the following improvements to the physical plant: thorough renovations of residence halls and other buildings, a striking addition to Dahl Centennial Union, a new Center for the Arts, Sampson Hoffland Laboratories for biology and chemistry, Legends Fitness Center, Noble Recital Hall and faculty office addition to Jenson-Noble Hall of Music, Bentdahl Commons, an aquatic center, and campus street and walk renewal that furthers the realization of the Jens Jensen campus landscape design of 1911.
+Three endowed Centers—the Center for Ethics and Public Life, the Center for Sustainable Communities, and the Torgerson Center for Nordic Studies—and endowed funding for collaborative faculty/student research offered new opportunities for student learning.
+Torgerson also expedited more sophisticated approaches to marketing and communications, including the utilization of robust web and social media tools.